Anaphylaxis Treatment

 Anaphylaxis is a severe, life-threatening allergic reaction that requires immediate emergency medical attention.
 It can occur within minutes of exposure to an allergen, but in some cases may develop over several hours.
 Symptoms include facial and throat swelling, hives, abdominal pain and cramping, difficulty breathing, dizziness, or loss of consciousness.
 In some cases, individuals may experience a biphasic reaction with symptoms returning after 24 hours or more after the initial reaction.

-Treatment for anaphylaxis involves the use of epinephrine auto-injectors as well as other treatment options depending on the severity of the reaction.
-These treatments should be administered under the guidance of an allergy specialist.
+Treatment for anaphylaxis involves the use of epinephrine auto-injectors as well as other treatments depending on the severity of the reaction.
 Most patients require only a single dose of epinephrine to stop the progression of anaphylaxis; however, additional doses may be necessary and follow-up medical care should be sought out to ensure proper recovery.
+Anaphylaxis is an emergency and emergency medical help should be sought out immediately.

 Types of Reactions